MarkHoeber/tools-tech-syllabus/source/rst.rst

 Part 1
 =========

-Lets get familiar with RST.
+Let's get familiar with RST.

 #.
 Use :xref:`Online RST Writer` to create a short version of your resume (or
    something else if your prefer).
 Save it in another file that you will have access to.